bostick/tabit-file-format/description/tabit-file-format-description.md

 The bytes `4f 00` mean to increment `4f` bytes and fill-in with value `00`.

-Here is the delta list for the notes section of the Twinkle example:
+Here is the DeltaList for the notes section of the Twinkle example:
 ```
 . . . .
 O . . .
 Q . . .
 O . . .
 01  00  01  83  4f  00  01  83  51  00  01  80  4f  00  01  80
 O . . .
 O . . .
 O . . . . . . .
 4f  00  01  82  4f  00  01  82  4f  00  01  80  9e  00  01  83